Winterborne Whitechurch: Geography

 Winterborne Whitechurch parish covers 3436 acre in the valley of the Winterborne brook.
 The underlying geology is chalk.
 Measured directly, Winterborne Whitechurch village is about 5 mi southwest of Blandford Forum, 12 mi northwest of Poole and 11 mi northeast of Dorchester.
-The northern part of Winterborne Whitechurch parish is within the Dorset Area of Outstanding Natural Beauty.
+The northern part of Winterborne Whitechurch parish is within the Dorset National Landscape area.

 Amenities

 The village has a federated primary school, Dunbury CofE Academy, for Key Stage Two pupils; Reception and Key Stage One pupils go to a second Dunbury site in neighbouring Winterborne Kingston.
 The village has a village hall, run by the village hall committee and available for hire.
-There is a pub in the village called The Milton Arms (closed since 2021).
-There is a farm shop and tea room in the village.
-The village has in the past had shops and a pub.
+There is a farm shop and tea room to the east of the village.
+The village has in the past had a post office and a pub (The Milton Arms).